MarinoLinic/MarinoLinic/README.md

 # Hey!

 I strive to get a comprehensive understanding of the web.
+Started with frontend.

 <p>
   You can visit my website at <strong><a href="http://linic.net">linic.net</a></strong> and have a look at my <a href="https://linic.net/portfolio">portfolio</a> (which is incomplete at this time)